Oriented Closed Polyhedral Maps and the Kitaev Model: Curves, dual curves and ribbons

+Since every ribbon is reduced, $\Ribb(\Sigma)$ embeds into the path groupoid $\Path(\Sigma)$.
+But it is not a subgroupoid and not even a subcategory as one can infer from the characterization Lemma~\ref{lem: ribbon}\,(v).
+The $\Ribb_L(\Sigma)$ and $\Ribb_R(\Sigma)$, however, are subcategories with the inverse of every left ribbon being a right ribbon.
+Moreover, $\Ribb(\Sigma)=\Ribb_L(\Sigma)\cup\Ribb_R(\Sigma)$.
+Analogous remarks can be made for the ribbon opcurves.

-The above definition of ribbons seems to agree with that of \cite{Bombin-Delgado} but it is less restrictive than that of \cite{Meusburger}.
-The latter type of ribbons will appear here as proper ribbons in Definition \ref{def: prop ribb}.
-The necessity of distinguishing two kinds of ribbons has been realized already in \cite{CCY} where they are called locally clockwise and locally counterclockwise.
-Our terminology of left and right refers to that whether the red dual curve on Figure \ref{fig: triangles of a curve} is on the left or on the right of the blue curve.
+The above definition of ribbons seems to agree with that of~\cite{Bombin-Delgado} but it is less restrictive than that of \cite{Meusburger}.
+The latter type of ribbons will appear here as proper ribbons in Definition~\ref{def: prop ribb}.
+The necessity of distinguishing two kinds of ribbons has been realized already in~\cite{CCY}, where they are called locally clockwise and locally counterclockwise.
+Our terminology of left and right refers to that whether the red dual curve on Figure~\ref{fig: triangles of a curve} is on the left or on the right of the blue curve.
 So ribbons may also be described as curves on $\Sigma$ together with a consistent framing by a dual curve.
-It is a left ribbon iff the framing goes, and stays, on the left hand side.
+It is a left ribbon if and only if the framing goes, and stays, on the left-hand side.